Netcentric/accesscontroltool/README.md

 path | a node path.
-Wildcards '*' are possible. e.g. assuming we have the language trees de and en then /content/*/test would match: /content/de/test and /content/en/test (mandatory) If an asterisk is contained then the path has to be written inside single quotes ('...') since this symbol is a functional character in YAML. | no permission | the permission (allow/deny) | no actions | the actions (read,modify,create,delete,acl_read,acl_edit,replicate) | no, either actions or privileges; also a mix of both is possible privileges | the privileges (jcr:read, rep:write, jcr:all, crx:replicate,jcr:addChildNodes,jcr:lifecycleManagement,jcr:lockManagement,jcr:modifyAccessControl,jcr:modifyProperties,jcr:namespaceManagement,jcr:nodeTypeDefinitionManagement,jcr:nodeTypeManagement,jcr:readAccessControl,jcr:removeChildNodes,jcr:removeNode,jcr:retentionManagement,jcr:versionManagement,jcr:workspaceManagement,jcr:write,rep:privilegeManagement) |
+Wildcards '*' are possible. e.g. assuming we have the language trees de and en then /content/*/test would match: /content/de/test and /content/en/test (mandatory) If an asterisk is contained then the path has to be written inside single quotes ('...') since this symbol is a functional character in YAML. | no permission | the permission (allow/deny) | no actions | the actions (read,modify,create,delete,acl_read,acl_edit,replicate) | no, either actions or privileges; also a mix of both is possible privileges | the privileges (jcr:read, rep:write, jcr:all, crx:replicate, jcr:addChildNodes, jcr:lifecycleManagement, jcr:lockManagement, jcr:modifyAccessControl, jcr:modifyProperties, jcr:namespaceManagement, jcr:nodeTypeDefinitionManagement, jcr:nodeTypeManagement, jcr:readAccessControl, jcr:removeChildNodes, jcr:removeNode, jcr:retentionManagement, jcr:versionManagement, jcr:workspaceManagement, jcr:write, rep:privilegeManagement) |
 repGlob |a repGlob expression | yes

 Every new data entry starts with a "-".